 By my response and those of many other women, La Borinqueña is what was needed to unearth us from all the dirt buried in our consciousness.
 It gives a role model in comic form who isn’t real and therefore can be anyone in real life.

-This in itself is a revolution.
+This in its self is a revolution.
 La Borinqueña is a revolution.

 La Borinqueña was created by an all-Puerto Rican and mostly male talent team.
 When asked why there weren’t more women involved in the project, Edgardo responded: